Jason Brown Named Colorado Leader in Ag

 A general contractor by trade, Jason has dived into his leadership role and oversees the deployment of all of our farms, among many other responsibilities.
 We’re fortunate to have a hardworking, forward-thinking person like Jason on our team, and we appreciate all that he’s contributed to our company and the world.

-Jason will be honored alongside the other 21 recipients during a ceremony on March 28, 2024, at the CSU Spur Hydro Building.
+Jason was honored alongside the other 21 recipients during a ceremony on March 28, 2024, at the CSU Spur Hydro Building.

 What ‘Supporting Local Farms’ Really Means